Kolten Wong Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the 10th-best in MLB.
+- The Blue Jays pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have a 4.01 team ERA that ranks 12th among all MLB pitching staffs.
+- The Blue Jays' 3.93 team ERA ranks 12th among all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 30 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- The Blue Jays rank 19th in baseball in home runs allowed (31 total, 1.2 per game).

-- Manoah (1-1 with a 5.13 ERA and 21 strikeouts in 26 1/3 innings pitched) gets the start for the Blue Jays, his sixth of the season.
+- Gausman makes the start for the Blue Jays, his sixth of the season.
+He is 2-2 with a 2.84 ERA and 41 strikeouts through 31 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw seven scoreless innings against the New York Yankees while surrendering two hits.
+- The righty's most recent time out was on Sunday against the New York Yankees, when he tossed seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.